glitchgod0/Mackiloha-GUI/README.md

 # MackilohaGUI
-Very basic ImGUI app for working with Mackiloha.
+Very basic ImGUI app for working with Mackiloha and maybe other things in the future.

  # Goals